Oddish1/todo-it/README.md

 day's tasks.
 - **Task Editing**: The ability to edit a task including adding descriptions, changing task date, changing task priority manually.
-- **Task Time Estimation**: The ability to input a time estimation along with how long the task actually took to complete.
-- **Timer**: A task timer that you can start when starting a task, pause, and stop when you are completed with the task.
-Will be able to be configured to automatically send an alert when it's time to take a break (user configurable).
 - **Task Tagging**: The ability to add tags to your tasks such as "school", "work", "chores", etc.
-- **Statistics**: A report page that shows you total time spent on tasks as well as total time per task tag.
 - **Habit Tracker**: A page where you can create habits and check them off daily.
 It will look similar to github commit history graph for each habit.
+- **Timer**: A task timer that you can start when starting a task, pause, and stop when you are completed with the task.
+- **Statistics**: A report page that shows you total time spent on tasks as well as total time per task tag.